mqttjs/MQTT.js/README.md

   * `transformWsUrl` : optional `(url, options, client) => url` function For ws/wss protocols only.
 Can be used to implement signing urls which upon reconnect can have become expired.
+  * `resubscribe` : if connection is broken and reconnects, subscribed topics are automatically subscribed again (default `true`)

 In case mqtts (mqtt over tls) is required, the `options` object is passed through to